Nonalcoholic Fatty Liver Disease (NAFLD)

 Experts don't know why some people get a buildup of fat in their liver and some don't.
 They do know that NAFLD is often linked to a group of health conditions called metabolic syndrome, which includes:

 - High cholesterol and high triglycerides.

-Most people who have NASH are 40 to 50 years old and have one or more of the problems listed above.
-But NASH can happen in people who have none of these risk factors.
+Most people who have NAFLD also have one or more of these health problems.
+But NAFLD can occur in people who have none of these conditions.

 What are the symptoms?

 Most people who have NAFLD have no symptoms.
 Even people who have the more serious type called NASH may not have symptoms for many years.
 When symptoms occur, they may include feeling very tired.
 Or you may have pain or discomfort in the upper right part of your belly.

 Your doctor will ask about your past health and any symptoms and will do a physical exam.
 The doctor may also do tests.
 For example, you may have:

 - Blood tests, such as liver function tests.